Yawolf/yocingo/README.md

   Use this method to send videos.
   Returns info in form of a HashMap

-  ## Arguments
+  **Arguments**
-    - chat_id: Integer, Required, Unique identifier for the message recipient, user or group.
+    * chat_id: Integer, Required, Unique identifier for the message recipient, user or group.
-    - video: [File | String], Required, Video to send.
+    * video: [File | String], Required, Video to send.
 You can either pass a file_id as String to resend a video that is already on the Telegram servers, or upload a new photo using multipart/form-data.
-    - reply_to_message_id: Integer, Optional, If the message is a reply, ID of the original message.
+    * reply_to_message_id: Integer, Optional, If the message is a reply, ID of the original message.
-    - reply_markup: Dict of List of List, Optional, Additional interface options.
+    * reply_markup: Dict of List of List, Optional, Additional interface options.
     A JSON-serialized object for a custom reply keyboard, instructions to hide keyboard or to force a reply from the user.
 (Check Telegram API for more Information).
-  """

-  Exmample:
+  Example:

   ```elixir
   iex> Yocingo.send_sticker 8026522, "sample.mp4"